moranenzo/TIPE-Contactless-Smart-Cards/refs/README.md

 ##  Reference Overview

-### `encode_hamming.py` & `decode_hamming.py`

-These Python scripts implement **Hamming Error-Correcting Codes**.
-They allowed us to detect and correct specific transmission errors.
-This was essential to ensure the **integrity of the messages** transmitted over the RFID link, especially during our custom message experiments.
-This approach helped us understand the fundamentals of **error correction** in digital communication.

----

 ### `Systèmes et techniques RFID - Claude TETELIN.pdf`

 This in-depth technical document introduced us to the **core physical principles of RFID**.
 It was key to understanding: